 The Smart With Your Money Financial Planning Clinics connect low-income and underserved populations—many of them active military or veterans—with pro bono financial planners to assist them on their path to financial well-being and self-sufficiency.

-Supported by FFP and in partnership with FPA®, Family Reach has developed the Financial Treatment Initiative, a new effort to bring comprehensive financial supports—including financial planning—to at-risk families battling a serious cancer diagnosis.
-With a grant from FFP, the initiative will pilot this fall at Tufts Medical Center in Boston.
+FPA®, Family Reach has developed the Financial Treatment Initiative, a new effort to bring comprehensive financial supports—including financial planning—to at-risk families battling a serious cancer diagnosis.
+With support from FFP, Family Reach will create a program framework and volunteer training that will be piloted this year in Boston.

 Supported by FFP, FPA®’s Pro Bono Program activates financial planning volunteers to deliver pro bono services to people in need, helping underserved individuals and families—including low- to moderate-income individuals, inmates, young adults, military, domestic violence survivors, homeless individuals and more—to build assets and improve their lives.